PriceBlocs/react-priceblocs-js/README.md

 })
 ```

-- For convenience you can pick the `confirm` object from the `invoicePreview` response and use it when calling `updateSubscription` e.g.
+- For convenience you can pick the `confirm` object from the `invoicePreview` response and use it when calling `updateSubscription`.
 - A `proration_date` timestamp is included in the preview response so that it too is available to be passed along in the request.

 ```javascript